jiajunng/amq-federation-openshift-demo/README.md

 # amq-interconnect-openshift-demo
-![demo_end_goal](https://user-images.githubusercontent.com/25560159/79966715-6c131a80-84c0-11ea-9409-1049b6ddb37a.png)

 This demo deploys an AMQ messaging layer which simulates the messaging federation of two different OpenShift clusters using AMQ Interconnect.
 It is often an usual case of having more than one datacenters located away from one another and there is a need to connect messaging brokers into one logical cluster.
+![demo_end_goal](https://user-images.githubusercontent.com/25560159/79966715-6c131a80-84c0-11ea-9409-1049b6ddb37a.png)

+For demo sake, OpenShift namespaces will be used to simulate two different regions.

 ## Prerequisites/Requirements
 * 1x OpenShift cluster (Tested on v4.3)
-  * OpenShift namespaces will be used to simulate two different regions
 * Java environment
   * The AMQ clients (producers/consumers) will be implemented using Red Hat Fuse